 Live Virtual Medicare Boot Camp®—Hospital Version

 Add Items to Cart

-This live virtual Boot Camp is perfect for those looking to expand their Medicare knowledge with instructor-led education that can be accessed from the comfort of your own home.
-Classes are led by our expert instructors, typically take place over the course of a week or two, and allow instructor/student interaction and engagement.
+This live virtual Boot Camp is perfect for those looking to expand their Medicare knowledge with instructor-led education that can be accessed from the comfort of their own home or office.
+Classes are led by our expert instructors, typically take place over the course of a week or two and allow instructor/student interaction and engagement.

+Live Virtual Medicare Boot Camp®—Hospital Version